ye-kyaw-thu/myPoetry/README.md

 ## How myPoetry Corpus Was Made

-The corpus contains only "title," "poet's name," and "lines of poetry," mainly from publicly available Burmese poetry scanned-PDF books, and a few sentences are from online resources such as Facebook.
+The myPoetry corpus mainly extracted from publicly available Burmese poetry scanned-PDF books, and a few sentences are from online resources such as Facebook.
 Therefore, we manually typed and checked almost all lines of the corpus.
+The corpus version 1.0 contains only "title," "poet's name," and "lines of poetry."

 For your reference:
 [book-list.txt](https://github.com/ye-kyaw-thu/myPoetry/blob/main/corpus/version1.0/doc/book-list.txt)